Baby-Monitor-Simulator/Matlab-Docker-POC/README_USER_FRIENDLY.md

 3. If the web interface doesn't load, try refreshing your browser
 4. If you see error messages in the Command Prompt, try running `docker-compose down` followed by `docker-compose up`
 5. If you see MATLAB license errors, make sure you completed Step 2 correctly
+6. If you see add-on related errors, make sure you completed Step 3 correctly

 ## Need Help?

 If you need assistance:
 1. Check if your question is answered in this guide
-2. Contact the technical support team
+2. Contact the fontys student team
 3. Make sure to include any error messages you see in your request for help